moderntribe/square-one/docs/README.md

 ## Content Management

 SquareOne was build to support the latest and greatest Gutenberg editor.
-In particular we leverage Advanced Custom Fields and fantastic tool to build custom blocks.
+In particular we leverage Advanced Custom Fields, a fantastic tool to build custom blocks.
 It can also easily use the Classic editor and leverage many of the other page builders out there, like our very own modular content [Panels Builder](https://github.com/moderntribe/panel-builder).

 ### The WordPress way